BenOkwara/Quotes/README.md

 ## Bug

-The add quote button doe is not functioning
+The add quote button is not functioning

 ## Development server